wrasdf/ops-kube-crossplane-terraform/README.md

   - k get workspace
   - k describe ...

-- How to delete workspace -> ok
+- As a user/admin user, I would like to delete workspace resource.
   - AWS resources wil be deleted as well
   - Notes:
     - Need to remove `finalizer` in workspace first

-- How to delete Composition `Claim` -> ok
+- As a user/admin user, I would like to delete Compoistion `Claim` resource.
-  - Workspace will be deleted
+  - Workspace will be deleted.
   - AWS resources wil be deleted as well